ABB FIA Formula E Championship

 After the announcement that HWA will be 11th team to join the grid, there will be a total of 22 cars on the start line of the first race of Season 5.
 With BMW becoming a full manufacturer team, the German marque will join the likes of Audi, DS, Jaguar, NIO, Penske, Nissan (which takes the place of sister marque Renault) and Venturi as manufacturers in the series.
 With a new season and new teams out there, we say hello to Felipe Massa (Venturi Formula E Team), Stoffel Vandoorne (HWA RACELAB), Pascal Wehrlein (Mahindra Racing), Alex Sims (BMW i Andretti Motorsport) and Garry Paffett (HWA RACELAB) as they make their debut in the series.

 Formula E is the only sport in the world that lets fans play an active role in influencing the outcome of the race.
 FANBOOST gives fans the opportunity to vote for their favourite driver and award them an extra boost of power during the race.

-The three drivers with the most FANBOOST votes are awarded a significant burst of power, which they can deploy in a five second window during the second half of the race.
-Votes can be cast in the six days prior to, and up to six minutes into, each race.
+The five drivers with the most FANBOOST votes are awarded a significant burst of power, which they can deploy in a five-second window during the second half of the race.
+Votes can be cast in the six days prior to, and up to 22 minutes into each race.